ethorneloe/azure-apps-jobs-github-runners/README.md

   - An `App ID`
   - An `Installation ID`
   - A filepath to the GitHub App private key saved earlier on.

+## Dockerfile
+The docker file in this repo uses GitHub's runner image from

 ## Azure